 Campers develop strong leadership roles by participating in groups where campers are taught the importance of legislation and how it can affect their community, and how to become an effective leader.
 Farmers Union Leadership campers can make a difference in their communities.

-MFU strives to provide an environment that continually fosters young people.
+MFU strives to provide an environment that continually fosters growth for young people.
 One of the many ways the organization achieves this is by allowing campers to take an active role in shaping the educational component of camp.
-During the year, the Youth Advisory Council, elected by their peers at Senior Camp, discuss, select and build the base for the annual educational theme.
+The Youth Advisory Council is elected each year by their peers at Senior Camp, and throughout the year discuss, select, and build the base for the annual educational theme.

 But camp isn’t only about education.
 It’s also about providing a safe environment where campers can hang out, be kids and have fun.
 Campers get to sing at campfires and dress up in crazy costumes for theme-night.
 They can swim, play games, go on nature hikes and much more.